-willing people, some of them willing to work, and the other is willing to let them do it.
-There are a number of well-dressed ladies who are ready onough to pay their guineas and half guineas for séances at which the same phenomena are repeated time after time, which may be of great benefit and use to enquirers, but serve little purpose to those who, though already convinced, have neither the capacity nor the desire for analytical research work.
-I do not see study groups, or much interest in the bearings of Spiritualism on personal life and action, or on its phlosophical, religious, political, and educational aspects.
-I do not find that most persons seem even aware that thas these aspects: they merely rest in the phenomena, and (apart from a ministry of consolation to the bereaved which 1 should be the last to undervalue) they seem to want the spirit-world to serve their temporal needs rather than themselves to serve the purposes of the Kingdom of God, which, at the present monent, is to bring home to mankind that Spirit is a reality, that the Self survives the death of to body, and all that these statements involve.
-I do not see any combination for putting the movement on a sound financial basis; and little can be done nowadays without monoy-for money contributions mean unselfish effort by those who can make no other effort.
-With adequate funds, we might (1) assist the superannated mediums who need help; (2) assist our poorer members in their hard struggle with post-war conditions, (3) form a reference library of extended value, (4) publish ourselves and male have derived definite and distinct benefits from Spiritualism, would come forward to aid its progress, this and much more might be done.
+There are a number of well-dressed ladies who are ready enough to pay their guineas and half guineas for seances at which the same phenomena are repeated time after time, which may be of great benefit and use to enquirers, but serve little purpose to those who, though already convinced, have neither the capacity nor the desire for analytical research work.
+I do not see study groups, or much interest in the bearings of Spiritualism on personal life and action, or on its philosophical, religious, political, and educational aspects.
+I do not find that most persons seem even aware that it has these aspects: they merely rest in the phenomena, and (apart from a ministry of consolation to the bereaved which I should be the last to undervalue) they seem to want the spirit-world to serve their temporal needs rather than themselves to serve the purposes of the Kingdom of God, which, at the present moment, is to bring home to mankind that Spirit is a reality, that the Self survives the death of the body, and all that these statements involve.
+I do not see any combination for putting the movement on a sound that Spirit is a reality, that the Self survives the death of the body, and all that these statements involve.
+I do not see any combination for putting the movement on a sound financial basis; and little can be done nowadays without money-for money contributions mean unselfish effort by those who can make no other effort.

+With adequate funds, we might (1) assist the superannuated mediums who need help; (2) assist our poorer members in their hard struggle with post-war conditions, (3) form a reference library of extended value, (4) publish ourselves any works which really advance the Cause, refusing the rubbish which now finds its way to the public, (5) pursue systematic research and analytic work on records.
+If those who have wealth and have derived definite and distinct benefits from Spiritualism, would come forward to aid its progress, this and much more might be done.

 In research work it is high time to abandon the "cautious" attitude which was right and necessary till the leading phenomena (on which all objective proof rests) were proven.
-To act as if they were still unproven, and as if our main duty were to convince obstinate sceptics, or as if wo
+To act as if they were still unproven, and as if our main duty were to convince obstinate sceptics, or as if we were afraid to adopt spirit-return even as a working hypothesis, for fear of what the Rationalist Society or anyone else may say, is not caution, but may be mere cowardice.